ZhuangLab/MERFISH_analysis/README.md

 					 readoutPermuteBySequence: Boolean.
 If true, use modulo of sequence to assign readouts to probe.
 If false, use randperm().
 							   spaceOutProbes: Boolean.
 If true, and probes > numProbesPerGene, select probes which are most spaced out.
 If false, select randomly.
 							  specifyReadouts: Boolean.
 If true, use readout names specified in header of codebook file.
 If false, use order from readouts.fasta file.
+						geneIsoformListSource: String.
+Source of gene + isoform pairs to filter in targetRegions filters. 'default', 'allGenes', or 'codebook'.
+                               tRFilterMethod: String.
+Method for filtering targetRegions. 'default', 'parameter','relaxIsospecificity', or 'commonRegions'.
+                                tRFilterField: String.
+If tRFilterMethod = 'parameter', which parameter field to filter over. 'regionLength','GC', 'Tm', 'specificity', 'isoSpecificity', 'none'
+                           tRFilterParameters: [Double Double].
+If tRFilterMethod = 'parameter', range for filtering targetRegions.
 								rRNAtRNAPath: String.
 File path to previously-generated rRNAtRNAPath file.
 Will be loaded if inputs in object match those of saved.
-								                         geneIsoformListSource: 'default'
-                               tRFilterMethod: 'default'
-                                tRFilterField: 'none'
-                           tRFilterParameters: [0 -1]

                             transcriptomePath: String.
 File path to previously-generated transcriptome object file.
 Will be loaded if inputs in object match those of saved.
                          specificityTablePath: String.
 File path to previously-generated specificity table object file.
 Will be loaded if inputs in object match those of saved.
                       isoSpecificityTablePath: String.
 File path to previously-generated isoSpecificity table object file.
 Will be loaded if inputs in object match those of saved.